I often post the text and link below on HealthUnlocked because it is one of the best papers about reference intervals - normal ranges.

 ►Comparison of a result against the reference interval should be informed by the clinical suspicion made beforehand.

-The full paper is freely accessible here:
+The full paper is freely accessible here and it is highly recommended that you read it:

 https://academic.oup.com/pmj/article/94/1117/613/6959235?searchresult=1